sikopet/blog/posts/unix-times.md

 * data blocks - contents of files and directories (special files with inode-name pairs)
 * index to those data blocks

 Entries in the index are called `inodes` (index nodes).
-Inodes contain medatada (data about data) on the files, like:
+Inodes contain metadata (data about data) on the files, like:

 * pointer to the data blocks
 * type of thing it represents (directory, file, etc.)